drakakisgeo/billitdocs/docs/apidocs.md

 All exchange of date and time-related data MUST be done according to ISO 8601 standard and stored in UTC.

-When you send a date as input to create a new resource or to filter results, you need to send it formatted as in your account settings.
-You can check the date format if you make a get request to /account endpoint.
-You can alter this only from your app dashboard settings as always.
+When you send a date as input to create a new resource or to filter results, you need to send it formatted as "Y-m-d" ( Year - Month - day Ex: 2021-05-28).

 ## Status Codes and Errors